FREQUENTLY ASKED QUESTIONS

 Where can I buy a Love Rock?
 A finished Love Rock is not something you buy but rather make on your own or find.

 When I find a Love Rock can I take it with me?
 Yes, Love Rocks are something that is put out into the world for others to find.
 Some people like to take them, others will take a photo and leave it behind for someone else to find and some just like to feel the love that was left and then leave it for others.

 Where can I buy the supplies for Love Rocks?
-Best place to buy polished rocks are at the Dollar Tree, you get a bag of 20 for $1.
+You can buy a bag of rocks at Dollar Tree, you get a bag of 20 for $1.
 All the other supplies can be found at Walmart, Joann Fabrics or Michael’s.